jjfcode/Bills_tracker/README.md

 - **Master Password Protection** - Application access is protected by a master password with secure hash storage
 - **Session Timeout/Auto-Exit** - The app automatically exits after 15 minutes of inactivity for enhanced security (improved with input-based checking)
 - **🗜️ Data Compression** - Compress large datasets, backups, and exports to save space and optimize performance (GZIP, LZMA, ZLIB)
+- **Bill Categories** - Assign a category (utilities, subscriptions, loans, insurance, etc.) to each bill for better organization

 ### Advanced Date Management
 - **🔄 Flexible Billing Cycles** - Support for weekly, bi-weekly, monthly, quarterly, semi-annual, annual, and one-time bills